 Sound Byte Control.

-Run Sound Byte Control.
+Run the Sound Byte Control app on your device.
 It will try to connect to your copy of Sound Byte and fail, because it

 iPad; the icon looks like this: